-It is written in history that the year 2020, the year of the coronavirus pandemic, was one of the most difficult years in human’s history, after the black plague in the Middle Ages and world wars in the 20th century.
+It is written in history that the year 2020, the year of the coronavirus pandemic, was one of the most difficult years in human history, after the black plague in the Middle Ages and world wars in the 20th century.
 Over the past millennium, the human genius challenged several global crises and turned them into opportunities.

 To limit the spread of the Coronavirus, each country had to close its borders and isolate itself from the rest of the world, while domestically forcing a curfew or a complete lockdown.
-Accordingly, every government, in every country, found itself forced to face the crisis alone in a tough battle to rescue peoples’ lives, while also preserving a stable economy and an unwavering system of governance.
+Accordingly, every government, in every country, found itself forced to face the crisis alone in a tough battle to rescue people’s lives, while also preserving a stable economy and an unwavering system of governance.
 Ironically, the illiberal and non-democratic governments were the ones that performed better in this battle.
-Perhaps, because these governments have stronger control on private sector businesses and individual citizens and most of the wealth of the country is under government’s control.
+Perhaps, because these governments have stronger control over private sector businesses and individual citizens and most of the wealth of the country is under the government’s control.

 However, in the process of governments combating the virus, the relationship between the citizen and the state, in MENA countries, has been redefined, in a way that may positively affect the political future of the MENA region, if not the whole world.
 Here is how:

 Third: The pandemic is redefining the way MENA citizens and governments are approaching the conversation on human rights.
-Since the Arab Spring revolutions, erupted in 2010, the focus has always been on political and civil rights as trans-national human rights issues.
+Since the Arab Spring revolutions, erupted in 2010, the focus has always been on political and civil rights as transnational human rights issues.
 In contrast, economic and social rights (such as healthcare, education, and housing) have always been viewed as internal issues that each country should work to reform on its own.
-But, thanks to the pandemic, economic and social rights are now becoming a trans-national tans-border issue that countries can cooperate and work on together.
+But, thanks to the pandemic, economic and social rights are now becoming a transnational tans-border issue that countries can cooperate and work on together.
 As we have seen for example in the exchange of medical supplies and medical technology between countries, in the past few months.

 Fourth: The pandemic redefined the role of the military within the civil government.
 It renewed the old debate on the “non-traditional role” (the political and economic role) of the armed forces, within the civil state.
-For long, the economic autonomy of the armed forces, in Egypt for example, has been criticized for its potential negative influence on market competition and the opportunities provided to the private sector to grow through open market economy.
-But, the pandemic put this argument to test.
+For long, the economic autonomy of the armed forces, in Egypt for example, has been criticized for its potential negative influence on market competition and the opportunities provided to the private sector to grow through an open market economy.
+But, the pandemic put this argument to the test.
 Since the beginning of the Coronavirus crisis, in Egypt, for example, the private sector hesitated to aid the government in managing the crisis.
 Rather, private sector leaders deliberately abused the state of panic among the people and attempted to increase their profits by practicing monopoly over basic food and medical commodities.
 At that moment, the armed forces and its affiliated food and medical factories intervened to provide a ‘parallel arrangement’ ready to satisfy people’s needs, and, thus, forced the private sector to cooperate.

-The aforementioned few observations are a proof that the Coronavirus pandemic has positively changed the MENA region, and the whole world, for good, at least in governance sector and on the level of state-citizen relationship.
+The aforementioned few observations are proof that the Coronavirus pandemic has positively changed the MENA region, and the whole world, for good, at least in the governance sector and on the level of state-citizen relationship.
 Keeping and building on these positive transformations is our next challenge.